Can Fibroids Cause Weight Gain?

 Fibroids have different growth rates depending on how many are present in the uterus and the age of the woman.
 While a specific growth mechanism is not known, it is known that fibroids respond to the presence of estrogen, a hormone that circulates in women’s bodies and controls many functions.
 The levels of estrogen decrease during and after menopause, and this is thought to lead to slower growth and sometimes shrinking of uterine fibroids.²

-If you've experienced unexplained weight gain, abdominal bloating, or if your stomach is expanding, you may be living with uterine fibroids.
+If you've experienced unexplained fibroid symptoms related to weight gain, abdominal bloating, or if your stomach is expanding, you may be living with uterine fibroids.
 You can review other symptoms of uterine fibroids here.

 Duhan, N., & Sirohiwal, D. (2010).
 Uterine myomas revisited.
 European Journal of Obstetrics Gynecology and Reproductive Biology, 152(2), 119–125.